TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **11.7**: adjustments for YouTube DOM changes, bug fixes, and improvements; feature changed: "'Videos' Tab as Default on Channel Pages" is now a drop-down menu "Default Channel Page"
 - **11.5**: adjustments for YouTube DOM changes and bug fixes; re-added feature: "Legacy Transcript Panel Language"
 - **11.4**: adjustments for YouTube DOM changes; new feature: "Use Legacy Transcript Panel with Modern as a Backup"; both the legacy transcript panel `target-id="engagement-panel-searchable-transcript"` and the modern `data-target-id="PAmodern_transcript_view"` are now supported
 - **11.3**: adjustments for YouTube DOM changes, bug fixes, and improvements; features removed: "Transcript Language" and "Automatically Enable Timestamps in Transcript Panels"; added aria-labels for transcript buttons and select fields; feature changed: "Transcript Exporter" now uses the new transcript panel `data-target-id="PAmodern_transcript_view"` instead of `target-id="engagement-panel-searchable-transcript"`